Slow Light Frequency Reference Cavities -- Proof of Concept for Reducing the Frequency Sensitivity Due to Length Fluctuations: Experimental results

 To further analyze the drift, the laser was locked to different cavity modes across the transmission window.
 This revealed two unique sources for the frequency drift: off-resonant excitation, and hyperfine cross-relaxation.
 Specifically, the circulating light in the cavity will off-resonantly excite ions at the high and low frequency edges of the spectral transmission window, which then have a non-negligible probability of relaxing to a different hyperfine level.
-Ions excited from the high-energy edge in Fig.~\ref{fig:drift_wrt_power}(a) predominantly reside in the $\ket{\pm 5/2g}$ state.
+Ions excited from the high-energy edge in figure~\ref{fig:drift_wrt_power}(a) predominantly reside in the $\ket{\pm 5/2g}$ state.
 When excited they can decay to the $\ket{\pm1/2g}$ or $\ket{\pm3/2g}$ states.
 This transfer can, effectively, be considered as a shift of the spectral transmission window.
 As a consequence, the dispersion curve within the spectral transmission window translates to higher frequencies, which also shifts the cavity modes towards higher frequencies.
-This process is counteracted by the off-resonant excitation of ions at the low energy edge of the transmission window in Fig.~\ref{fig:drift_wrt_power}(a).
-Here, ions occupy the $\ket{\pm1/2g}$ state (see Fig.~\ref{fig:drift_wrt_power}(b)), but may, when they are excited, fall down in either the $\ket{\pm3/2g}$ or $\ket{\pm5/2g}$ states, effectively leading to a negative shift of the cavity modes.
-These two cases of positive and negative frequency drift are indicated by the blue and orange shaded regions in Fig.~\ref{fig:drift_wrt_power}(c).
+This process is counteracted by the off-resonant excitation of ions at the low energy edge of the transmission window in figure~\ref{fig:drift_wrt_power}(a).
+Here, ions occupy the $\ket{\pm1/2g}$ state (see figure~\ref{fig:drift_wrt_power}(b)), but may, when they are excited, fall down in either the $\ket{\pm3/2g}$ or $\ket{\pm5/2g}$ states, effectively leading to a negative shift of the cavity modes.
+These two cases of positive and negative frequency drift are indicated by the blue and orange shaded regions in figure~\ref{fig:drift_wrt_power}(a).

 The second source of drift stems from the hyperfine relaxation between the $\ket{\pm 1/2g}$ state and the $\ket{\pm 3/2g}$ state.
 Relaxation from $\ket{\pm1/2g}$ to $\ket{\pm3/2g}$ results in absorption at low frequencies of the spectral transmission window; consequently, the cavity modes drift to higher frequencies.
-This is indicated by the shaded green region in Fig.~\ref{fig:drift_wrt_power}(a).
-Figure \ref{fig:drift_wrt_power}(c) shows the drift with respect to different locking beam intensities.
+This is indicated by the shaded green region in figure~\ref{fig:drift_wrt_power}(a).
+Figure~\ref{fig:drift_wrt_power}(c) shows the drift with respect to different locking beam intensities.
 The hyperfine relaxation rate is independent of the locking beam intensity, and therefore leads to a constant positive offset in the drift rate.
-A dependence between the locking intensity and the off-resonant excitation induced drift is clearly established.